henok3878/distributed-task-queue/README.md

 - Resiliency: worker uses transactional writes-before-ack to avoid losing results in the face of failures.
 - Cleanup: data volumes are preserved across `make down`; use `make destroy` for a fresh slate.

+## Roadmap / TODOs

+- Worker SDK (`pkg/worker`):
+  - A small runtime that manages DB and AMQP connections, sets QoS/prefetch, and handles graceful shutdown.
+It lets you register handlers per task type, applies built‑in backoff strategies (list, fixed, exponential) to publish TTL‑based retries, and performs transactional state transitions (RUNNING, SUCCEEDED, RETRY, FAILED) via the store.
+It will also expose basic metrics like handler latency and success/failure/retry counters, and Prometheus registerer.
+  - This is gonna reduce boilerplate and repeated wiring across worker apps, standardizes retries and metrics, and defines a clear worker contract so compatible workers can be implemented in any language.

 ## License

 MIT